AI that assists. Teachers who decide.

 Every grade requires your review.

 AI-generated scores are proposals.
-They cannot be shared with students, entered into your LMS, or exported until you open each essay, review the reasoning, and lock the grade yourself.
+They cannot be shared with students or exported until you have reviewed and locked each grade.

 We built it this way on purpose.
 The AI handles the grading volume.
 You make the decisions.